19 Royal Family Members You Need to Follow on Instagram

 Samuel Chatto

 The older brother of Arthur, Samuel also attended the royal wedding of Prince Harry and Meghan Markle.
-The 22 year old posts photos of him making pottery, traveling to Petra and wandering on the seaside.
-His captions are also long and emoji-filled, which make him so fun to follow.
+The 22-year-old posts photos of himself making pottery, traveling to Petra and wandering on the seaside.
+His captions are also long and emoji-filled, which make him so much fun to follow.

 Photo: